-During the financial year 2015 the HR Committee:
+During the financial year 2016 the HR Committee:

-- reviewed total compensation levels for key executives compared to the external benchmark and prepared their base salary reviews for the approval of the Board; - discussed the 2014 performance rating distribution of the senior management; - submitted the realization of 2014 short-term incentive targets for key executives to the Board for approval; - submitted the realization of 2013 and 2014 long-term incentive targets to the Board for approval; - prepared the proposal for 2015 long-term incentive grants for key executives for the approval of the Board; - reviewed the proposed changes to the short- and long-term incentive principles and to the short-term incentive framework; - discussed the 2016 annual targets for key executives and submitted them for the approval of the Board; - discussed organizational changes as well as top-level leadership terminations and appointments with the management; - discussed the composition of the Board; and - discussed the employee engagement survey results with the management.
+- reviewed total compensation levels for key executives compared to the external benchmark and prepared their total compensation decisions for the approval of the Board; - discussed the 2015 performance rating distribution as well as 2016 and 2017 salary review principles of the senior management; - submitted the realisation of 2015 long-term incentive targets to the Board for approval; - submitted the pay-out of the 2014 long-term incentive plan to the Board for approval; - discussed and submitted for the approval of the Board the performance targets for the Performance Share Plans 2016-2018 and 2017-2019; - prepared the proposal for 2016 long-term incentive grants for Key Executives for the approval of the Board; - reviewed the long-term incentive principles and the short-term incentive framework; - discussed the annual targets for Key Executives and submitted them for the approval of the Board; - discussed organizational changes as well as top-level leadership appointments with the management; - discussed the employee engagement survey results and actions based on the results with the management; - discussed with the management of the Human Resources agenda; - discussed with the management of the diversity policy.

 The Human Resources Committee comprises three to five members, appointed annually by the Board of Directors.
 A majority of the members shall be independent of the Company.
 The Committee meets at least twice a year.

-In 2015 the Human Resources Committee comprised Kai Öistämö (Chairman), Mika Ihamuotila (Vice Chairman) and Rafaela Seppälä.
+In 2016 the Human Resources Committee comprised Kai Öistämö (Chairman), Mika Ihamuotila and Rafaela Seppälä.
 All members of the Committee are independent of the Company and major shareholders.
-The Human Resources Committee convened 3 times with an average attendance rate of 100%.
+The Human Resources Committee convened five times with an average attendance rate of 100%.

-Attendance in the meetings by individual members of the Human Resources Committee: Kai Öistämö 100%, Mika Ihamuotila 100% and Rafaela Seppälä 100%.
+Attendance at the meetings by individual members of the Human Resources Committee: Kai Öistämö 100%, Mika Ihamuotila 100% and Rafaela Seppälä 100%.